I am unusually smitten with my life. I love:

 “Minimally-Risky Plunge” New Things to Try

 Since I took the plunge with my first-ever three-day fast, I’ve done dozens more.
-I no longer feel unhealthy food cravings, I get a spiritual and productivity boost every time, and, if there’s anything to the science of fasting, I’m increasing my odds of living a longer, healthier life.
+I no longer feel unhealthy food cravings, I get a spiritual and productivity boost every time and, if there’s anything to the hype around the science of fasting, it will rid my body of all diseases and help me live forever.

 Since I started experimenting with sleeping on the floor, I’ve come to believe, “You are what you sleep on.”
 And I don’t mean you’ll feel like a million bucks if you spent that much on a mattress.